eileenrmartin/IEEEsigproc_ambientDAS/code/README.txt

-7. now interact with the container through a shell (/data/biondo/DAS is a path on cees-mazama and /data is a directory that is made in the Dockerfile): singularity shell -B /data/biondo/DAS:/data test-img.img type exit when you're done.
+7. now interact with the container through a shell (/data/biondo/DAS is a path on cees-mazama and /data is a directory that is made in the Dockerfile): singularity shell -B /data/biondo/DAS:/data test-img.img

+If you want tab completion and up arrow to work in command line, type bash.
+Type exit when you're done.